 “Easy, Simple, best rates, just a click away.”

 Last updated: June 2022

 They’ll let anyone in the door…

-Powertochoose allows every registered REP (Retail Electric Provider) to list their plans on the website… even the companies who have just started in business and may be very likely to fail.
+Powertochoose allows every registered Retail Electric Provider (REP) to list their plans on the website… even the companies that have just started in business and may be very likely to fail.
 And while you usually get notice and can find an alternate supplier, you could be left with a ridiculously high-priced plan from the local Provider of Last Resort (POLR) if your provider does actually go belly-up.